- A Diploma of Secondary Studies (DES) or academic background judged equivalent to the DES

 - Two pages of drawings done solely from the imagination (character development artworks featuring a variety of different expressions and character poses).
 Characters should be original and done solely from the imagination.
 No copying existing characters.

 - Two photographs (one from the front view and one from the side view) of a 6” x 6” clay or Sculpey sculpture of one of your character designs.
 (Note: Super Sculpey® is a very unique polymer clay, loved by artists, doll makers and animation studios around the world.)
+You may use clay or Plasticine, if unable to obtain sculpey.

 - The other eight art pieces may be modeling or animation projects, photographs, photographs of original artworks, technical drawings, paintings or any other art work.
 Not appropriate: Do NOT include drawings that have been copied from someone else’s work.
 Copying an existing drawing of an existing character is NOT OK, but drawing an original image of an existing character is OK.
 Using your own original character is even better.
 Do not include manga or abstract works.